 "Lydia was tasked to work with a professionally trained actor, but one who had zero experience of musical theatre or singing in public.
 As an actor I thought I understood my voice - but I didn't.
 Lydia's hard work, passion and commitment to her professional work drew out of me a strength and range I quite honestly did not believe I could find.
 She demonstrated vision, purpose, inspiration, a listening ear and the ability to impart her faith in her ability as a teacher and my ability as her student."
 (Andrew Hislop - Actor)

 As a vocal coach, Lydia teaches students of all ages and abilities, instilling good vocal technique, lifting self-confidence, and teaching a variety of genres including pop, rock, jazz and musical theatre.
 Students, if they wish, can also work for singing exams from a variety of exam boards, including ABRSM, Trinity and Trinity Rock & Pop.
-Lydia teaches from her studio in Guernsey, Channel Islands, but also offers online lessons to anyone in the world (please enquire for further information).
-If it's choral singing you're looking for, Lydia is also the Conductor and Musical Director of the Guernsey Glee Singers, a mixed voice community choir currently celebrating their 90th year!
+Lydia teaches from her studio in Guernsey, Channel Islands, but also offers online lessons to anyone, anywhere in the world (please enquire for further information).
+If it's choral singing you're looking for, Lydia is also the Conductor and Musical Director of the Guernsey Glee Singers, a mixed voice community choir celebrating over 90 years of singing!

 For more information about rates and availability please contact